nmstate/nmstate/automation/README.md

   The image can be found at:
   https://hub.docker.com/r/nmstate/fedora-nmstate-dev/

-- run-integration-tests.sh: Execute the integration tests in a container using docker.
+- run-tests.sh: Execute the tests in a container using docker.

   The following steps are executed:
   - Run the container (defined in the Dockerfile) as a daemon.
   - Stop NetworkManager before adding additional networks (ifaces).
   - Add additonal networks (ifaces) to the container.
   - Start NetworkManager.
-  - Execute the integration tests (using tox) in the container.
+  - Execute the tests in the container.

   It also handles the cleanup of the container and nets (stop,rm).

-- run-integration-tests.mounts: Includes mounts to be used by the oVirt CI (STDCI) worker.
+- run-tests.mounts: Includes mounts to be used by the oVirt CI (STDCI) worker.

-- run-integration-tests.packages: Includes the packages needed by the oVirt CI (STDCI) worker.
+- run-tests.packages: Includes the packages needed by the oVirt CI (STDCI) worker.

 ## Running the Tests
 Assuming *docker* is installed on the host, just run:
-`./automation/run-integration-tests.sh`
+`./automation/run-tests.sh`

 ## Development